 I’ve regularly failed at being a hero, savior, healer, confidant, friend, partner, lover, brother, son — and in many respects, at simply being a man (definition, as yet, unknown).
 I’ve succeeded now and again, in small ways, but it depends on one’s perspective and metrics.

-Broader gender issues aside (because I can’t speak to things I haven’t lived or experienced directly), there are vast differences in the ways that women and men behave, communicate, interpret reality, respond to and appreciate the many aspects of a human life.
+Broader gender issues aside (I can’t speak to things I haven’t lived or experienced), there are vast differences in the ways that women and men behave, communicate, interpret reality, respond to and appreciate the many aspects of a human life.
 And this is just the tip of the emotional and psychological iceberg.

 What’s still quite prevalent in our culture is violence, especially violence toward women.
 As I’ve endeavored for my whole life to better understand myself, how life and the universe works, why people do what they do, it slowly emerges just how integrated many very terrible paradigms and ideologies are.
 To this day, we regularly joke about “the battle of the sexes” and other such puerile, destructive nonsense.

 The sheer ubiquity of polarizing and divisive malevolence between men and women is overwhelming.
 We have had no choice but to unconsciously succumb to the weight of ancient, purposeful epistemic ignorance, dogmatic manipulation, philosophical distortion and existential delusion.

 I have written a lot about spirituality, consciousness, philosophy and the power of thought.
 It requires a certain level of generality and sweeping concepts, in order to make tangible the magnificent and universal.
 While that may sound idealistic and romantic, it’s incredibly frustrating to see how much pain and struggle persists in this world.
 As a writer, there are only so many ways one can say, “it doesn’t have to be this way!”